Police requests for medical records in the UK: how to respond

 The regime does not apply to the personal data of a deceased patient, albeit of course the duty of confidentiality which is owed continues after death.
 For completeness, the opinions expressed by healthcare professionals in a deceased patient’s medical records are the personal data of the clinicians who expressed those opinions.

-What does the reference(s) to the DPA mean in practice?
+What does reliance on the DPA or GDPR mean in practice

 Typically references to DPA Schedule 2 para 2 or para 5 will be included in the request (perhaps with the addition of an Article 6 GDPR basis for lawful processing).